cortexproject/cortex/docs/configuration/arguments.md

 - `-querier.split-queries-by-interval`

-   If set to true, will cause the query frontend to split multi-day queries into multiple single-day queries and execute them in parallel.
+   If set, will cause the query frontend to split multi-day queries into multiple queries and execute them in parallel.
+A multiple of 24h should be used when setting this flag.

 - `-querier.cache-results`